 The following information explains generalized protocols for the attachment of ligands to polystyrene particles.
 These protocols are easily optimized to meet the requirements for specific applications.
-The following protocols are developed by Spherotech for the convenience of SPHEROTM microparticle users.
 They are to be utilized only as initial conditions.
-Spherotech encourages the optimization of the coating conditions by changing the buffer, pH or reagents concentration.
+We encourage the optimization of the coating conditions by changing the buffer, pH or reagents concentration.

 In general, polyclonal antibodies are coated to polystyrene particles by adsorption without using any coupling agents.
 The binding of polyclonal antibodies to polystyrene particles is strong.
 However, care should be taken not to over load the antibodies to the particles.
 If over loading occurs, leaching of the coated antibody will happen during storage.
 This is due to the weak interaction between antibody molecules compared to the interaction of antibody molecules to the surface of polystyrene particles.
-As shown in Fig. 1., the optimal antibody to particle ratio for passive adsorption is between 62.5 $\mu$ g to 125 $\mu$ g/mL of 0.5% w/v (5.0 mg solid / mL) of 0.8 $\mu$ m polystyrene particles1.
+As shown in Fig. 1., the optimal antibody to particle ratio for passive adsorption is between 62.5 μg to 125 $\mu g/mL$ of 0.5% w/v (5.0 mg solid / mL) of 0.8 μm polystyrene particles 1 .